Disseminating your Research

 Blogs

-Blog posts may not have room for much detail, but can have a wider reach than a longer written report.
+Blog posts can have a wider reach than a longer written report.
 Many blogs will be interested in shorter and more creative articulations of your research, including alternative formats (have you considered a podcast, short film, or visual articulation?).
 Check whether any LSE blogs (including your departmental blog), or externally-hosted blogs in your discipline, accept student submissions.

 Social Media